3 min read

 Gulp.

-I'd like to say it got easier toward the end, but it got worse first.
+I want to say it got easier toward the end, but it got worse first.
 After a dialogue writing exercise, I winced with embarrassment as the others read out their work - clear, interesting and clever.
-Their hours of practice and mastery of convention were obvious, and my own attempt looked crude and childish in comparison.
-I might be a writer, but in this world: I'm a novice!
+Their hours of practice and mastery of convention were obvious, and my attempt looked crude and childish.
+I might be a writer, but in this world, I'm a novice!
 And it showed.

 Learning is so much easier as a child.
 The social norms are clear: you're not expected to know anything yet.
 People are helpful, encouraging, and keen to see you grow.

-Once you're an adult, there's lots of bullsh*t in the way.
-Airs, graces and egos.
-The success you've experienced elsewhere follows you around, furious at its irrelevance, resisting humility.
-It feels much less acceptable to admit your ignorance when you're a grown-up - which is why it's so important that we do.
+Once you're an adult, there's lots of bullsh*t in the way—airs, graces, and egos.
+The success you've experienced elsewhere follows you around, furious at its irrelevance and resisting humility.
+It feels much less acceptable to admit your ignorance when you're a grown-up—which is why it's so important that we do.

 Everyone was a beginner once